If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 As a matter of fact, Alan Hamill and Suzanne Summers moved because they could not get a permit to rebuild their home of 40 years on the ocean on PCH.

-You know how Bill Maher seems real conservative now when he's like arguing with Jane Fonda about regulations, too many regulations, like strangling everything.
+You know how Bill Maher seems real conservative now when he's like arguing with Jane Fonda about regulations, too many regulations, like strangling everything?

-If you don't live in California, you may not know PCH as the Pacific Coast Highway.
+Now, he's not wrong, by the way, if you don't live in California, you may not know PCH is the Pacific Coast Highway.

 It's unbelievably stunning.